vtopc/intro-to-go/concurrency/README.md

 1. It should be possible to stop running goroutines, e.g. on service shutdown or HTTP timeout.
 Use one of next for cancellation:
     - `context.Context`(Context is cancelled or the deadline is exceeded.
 Preferable.)
-    - stop channel(hard to use with other APIs, e.g. with some DB ORM or HTTP clients)
+    - stop channel(kinda legacy solution and hard to use with other APIs, e.g. with some DB ORM or HTTP clients)

     Also write [context aware code](https://www.storj.io/blog/production-concurrency).